How do I choose keywords for my searches?

 - Use quotation marks

-If the work's title is longer than one word, you can optimize your search by putting quotation marks around the title.
+If the theory or topic is longer than one word, you can optimize your search by putting quotation marks around the title.
 Using quotation marks will ensure that the database finds results that use that exact phrase.

 - Use AND

-To search for both the writer and the work together, you need to link your search terms with and.
+To search for both the theory and the topic together, you need to link your search terms with and.
 This strategy will narrow your search.

 Found too many results?